-a: after the first year of follow-up, survival and acute exacerbation information will be collected by telephone, medical records, and/or clinical visits approximately every 6 months (±2 weeks) until death, loss of follow-up, or end of the study. b: the results of a chest HRCT performed within three months prior to the enrollment visit (if available) are acceptable, provided there is no reason to suspect any clinical changes, per clinician discretion.
-HRCT must be repeated if the patient had CT in over 3 months prior to enrollment

-c: the assessment of lung function and HRCT at this visit is not obligatory unless there is suspect deterioration in clinical manifestations (determined by the clinician).
+a, after the first year of follow-up, survival and acute exacerbation information will be collected by telephone, medical records, and/or clinical visits approximately every 6 months (±2 weeks) until death, loss of follow-up, or end of the study. b, the results of a chest HRCT performed within three months prior to the enrollment visit (if available) are acceptable, provided there is no reason to suspect any clinical changes, per clinician discretion.
+HRCT must be repeated if the patient had CT in over 3 months prior to enrollment. c, the assessment of lung function and HRCT at this visit is not obligatory unless there is suspect deterioration in clinical manifestations (determined by the clinician).